JadeCong/JadeCong.github.io/contents/publications/example_pub.md

 ## Example Pub

-Example pub is a page for posting a real page related to publication which will be published.
+Example pub is a post-type post related to pub which will be published.